Hi! I'm Julian Hayda.

-In 2013, my friends and I founded a student-run non-profit called the Group for Tomorrow's Ukraine (originally titled the Euromaidan Journalist Collective), whose mission went from reporting on the 2013-2014 Euromaidan Revolution in Ukraine to providing analysis for the subsequent crisis there.
+In 2013, my friends and I founded a youth-run non-profit called the Group for Tomorrow's Ukraine (originally titled the Euromaidan Journalist Collective), whose mission went from reporting on the 2013-2014 Euromaidan Revolution in Ukraine to providing analysis for the subsequent crisis there.

 I've presented on Ukraine at the University of Chicago's Booth School of Business, Fordham University, Stanford University, the DePaul University School of Law, as well as at other conferences around the United States.
 I'm also a member of the Kyiv Committee of Chicago Sister Cities International.